BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 If we want universal acceptance of and respect for human rights, we shouldn't try to argue about it.
 We shouldn't attempt to work out rational justifications of human rights, or arguments that will convince people that human rights are a good thing.
 Instead, according to Rorty, we would achieve better results if we try to influence people's feelings instead of their minds---philosophy as poetry {% cite rorty:2016 %}!
-This approach to human rights doesn’t justifying human rights in an abstract and philosophical way---something which according to Rorty isn’t possible anyway.
+Rational justifying human rights is an abstract and philosophical way---something which according to Rorty isn’t possible anyway.
 In a sense, Rorty suggest that, instead of arguing rationally against mythologies, we should imagine, construct and present better ones.
 He does not believe in a second enlightenment---in which logic and rationality will triumph over evil.
 It is worth noting that similar challenges and questions arise when we consider the concept of *free will*, which is itself a highly contentious notion, compare for example {% cite sapolsky:2023 %}.

-In a world with no singular perspective there are multiple viewpoints coexisting and each has its inherent blind spots.
+In a world with no singular perspective, there are multiple viewpoints coexisting and each has its inherent blind spots.
 According to Luhmann, this principle applies to any observing system, whether it's a psychological system, like the human mind, or a social system.
 The diversity of perspectives inherently limits each view, preventing it from fully encompassing all facets of a situation or concept.
+Observation is blind to its own conditions.
+When I observe a tree I can not (at the same time) observe myself observing the tree.
 This inherent limitation in observation highlights the intricate and multifaceted nature of comprehending and interpreting the world around us.

 The diversity of perspectives among individuals often complicates accurate communication because each of us essentially speaks a slightly different language.
 Communication, in itself, can be seen as improbable.
+In addition, language is not something we use to describe reality accurately but a technique we employ to get things done.
-Nevertheless, it remains a crucial element as it plays a central role in stabilizing the chaos and connecting psychic and social systems.
+Nevertheless, communication remains a crucial element as it plays a central role in stabilizing the chaos and connecting psychic and social systems.
 Interestingly, it can be effective even when we don't fully comprehend each other.
 A prime example of this is ChatGPT, which may not understand as humans do but still manages to communicate effectively.

 So, can we embrace and navigate this diversity of perspectives?
 Can or should we tolerate the uncanny sensation of numerous distinct realities coexisting?
-Is it possible for us to, to some extent, accept that others may inhabit a differently constructed world while simultaneously acknowledging the existence of something that persists, even if we cease to believe in it---namely, the measureable physical *reality*?
+Is it possible for us to, to some extent, accept that others may inhabit a differently constructed world while simultaneously acknowledging the existence of something that persists, even if we cease to believe in it.
+After all, our constructions do not follow our beliefs---we can not dream the problem away.

 ## The Reality of the Climate Crisis